yaoyaoding/hidet-artifacts/README.md

 Other workstation equipped with a modern NVIDIA GPU should also be able to run the experiments.

+The experiments require a Linux system with NVIDIA GPU driver installed.

 ## Run experiments via docker

 We provide a docker image to run the experiments, with pre-configured environment.